flix/book/src/effects-and-handlers.md

 # Effects and Handlers

+> **Warning:** Effects handlers are a technology preview and subject to change.

-> **Warning:** Effects and handlers are an experimental feature.
-Do not use them
+> **Warning:** Effects handlers are an experimental feature.
+Do not use them in
-> in production.
+> production.

-> **Warning:** Do not use effects and handlers inside spawn expressions.

-> **Warning:** Do not use effects and handlers inside new object expressions.

-> **Warning:** Typing of user-defined effects, in the presence of effect
-> polymorpism, is incomplete.
-In other words, programs may pass the type
-> checker, but crash at runtime (or perhaps crash the compiler during code
-> generation).

-## Getting Started with Effects and Handlers
+## Getting Started with User-Defined Effects and Handlers

-### Exceptions
+### Non-Resumable Effects: Exceptions

 We can use effects and handlers to implement exceptions.
 For example: